-- The university shall maintain compliance with Virginia Erosion and Sediment Control and Stormwater Laws. - 2.
-Groundskeepers have been scheduled to conduct inspections of campus stormwater basins.
-Inspections are documented and include clearing of soil/sand, removal of debris, checks for erosion, reporting of sheen in standing water, and the removal of leaves and floating debris.
-Periodic inspections shall be added to the preventive maintenance list.
-The inspections will help verify basins are clean and capable of retaining and draining. - 3.
+- 1. The university shall maintain compliance with Virginia Erosion and Sediment Control and Stormwater Laws. - 2.
+Brightview landscaping has been hired to provide additional staff for stormwater maintenance and inspections. - 3.
 The University's Stormwater Master Plan will be implemented to ensure compliance with current regulations.
 The intent is to supplement the Current Campus Master Plan by providing a guideline for development on campus.